 The Grit List V2

 This is a refreshed version of The Grit List.
-In the words the list's creator Jon Read:
+In the words the original list's creator Jon Read:

 This is a compendium of selected hard grit routes (E5 and above [ed. now E7]) catagorised by difficulty, boldness, tricksomeness and absurdity.